freedomofpress/securedrop-docs/docs/admin/maintenance/noble_migration.rst

 Fully automated upgrade
 -----------------------

-If you have not performed the semiautomated upgrade by March 21, 2025, the SecureDrop team will push an update that begins an automated upgrade.
+We are currently in the automated upgrade phase.
 This is the same code as the semiautomated process, just initiated differently.

 Servers will be upgraded in batches at a pace set by the SecureDrop team.